debugger84/beego-api-example/INSTALL.md

 Database
 ========
-Change connection string at config/app.conf to connect to the Redis database
+Change connection string at config/app.conf to connect to the Redis database.
+Current value of host is pointing to the Redis, that was set up in the docker.

 Run server